aspose-cells/Aspose.Cells-Doc-md/english/net/getting-started/aspose-cells-or-other-solutions/why-not-npoi/code-comparison-for-common-features-with-npoi/working-with-workbooks-in-npoi-and-aspose-cells/set-print-area/_index.md

 wb.SetRepeatingRowsAndColumns(0, 0, 2, -1, -1);

-// Set the the repeating rows and columns on the second sheet.
+// Set the repeating rows and columns on the second sheet.

 wb.SetRepeatingRowsAndColumns(1, 4, 5, 1, 2);

-//set the print area for the first sheet
+// Set the print area for the first sheet

 wb.SetPrintArea(0, 1, 2, 0, 3);